 Why Isn’t There a Hearing Loss Cure?

 Once a person is born with congenital hearing loss, it is already too late (unlike noise-induced hearing loss, which can be avoided).
-Hearing loss caused by damaged bones can sometimes be remedied with surgical intervention, but for the most part there is not a hearing loss cure —yet.
+Damaged bones cause hearing loss.
+While they’re remedied with surgical intervention, they don’t always return to prior function.
+For the most part, there is no cure.
+That is —yet.

-Curing Hearing Loss: Looking Towards the Future
+A Solution for Hearing Loss: Looking Towards the Future

 Scientists there are using gene therapy to combat genetic hearing loss, which could mean that children born with hearing loss will be able to hear.

 Currently, hearing aids and cochlear implants are the best treatments for hearing loss.
 While there is no cure yet, the vigorous research being done by leading scientists across the country makes us hopeful that one day the world will see a cure for hearing loss!